Myself4626/ucore/README.md

 But two others are included, which though common, warrant some explanation:

-- nfs-utils - replaces a "light" version typically in CoreOS to provide kernel NFS server
+- nfs-utils - replaces a "light" version typically in bootc to provide kernel NFS server
 - samba and samba-usershares - to provide SMB sevices

 #### NFS